People in communities threatened by natural disasters might have to consider moving, minister says | CBC News

 "The possibility for challenging those types of expropriations legally is relatively limited, and often is limited to more questions of the quantum of compensation than about the validity of the reason for expropriating in the first place," she said.

-Cherie Metcalf, a professor in the faculty of law at Queen's University, said any attempt to expropriate a community might turn out be more of a political challenge for governments than a legal one.
+Cherie Metcalf, a professor in the faculty of law at Queen's University, said any attempt to expropriate a community might turn out to be more of a political challenge for governments than a legal one.

 "Government does have pretty extensive legal powers to expropriate property," she said.